ai-null/komo/README.md

 # video-player

-video player app use with electron and react
+desktop app video player using electron and react